Mobile Summer Institutes

 Program

 The MoSI model is based on Charles Henderson’s four categories of change strategies to improve adoption of evidence-based teaching.
 The MoSI team, composed of national leaders in education reform, travels to post-secondary institutions and trains a critical mass of educators within whole departments to create inclusive, student-centered classrooms that engage students to learn – as scientists do – through active problem solving and discussion.
-MoSI leaders facilitate workshops, group work, and presentations, to train participants on innovations and research in undergraduate education.
-By the end of the MoSI, participants develop and peer-review teaching materials, plus learn how to implement scientific teaching in their classrooms, and how to evaluate their peers in order to develop as reflective practitioners.
+During the MoSI, participants take part in interactive workshops on evidence-based teaching strategies and project-based group work to create effective teaching modules for their classrooms.
+By the end of the MOSI, participants leave with peer-reviewed teaching materials and the skills to implement scientific teaching in their classrooms and evaluate themselves and their peers, to continue developing as reflective practitioners.

-In addition to the proven training paradigm provided by the pedagogy workshop, the Mobile Summer Institutes provide instruction in peer evaluation to drive long-term reflective teaching as well as facilitated strategic planning to leverage newly gained expertise toward educational reform.
-The MoSIs also include an administrator’s workshop to foster the buy-in and support of local policy makers by developing a shared vision between administrators and MoSI participants.
+In addition to the proven training paradigm provided by the pedagogy sessions, the Mobile Summer Institutes facilitate strategic planning to leverage newly gained expertise toward educational reform, and foster the buy-in and support of local policy makers by developing a shared vision between administrators and MoSI participants.

 Learn more about hosting a Mobile Summer Institute here.